 Like many documents of its era, this performance bond left researchers with more questions than it answered.
 Like most, this document is a virtual centerstone from which many research paths devolve.
 For biographers of Austin Ward and Milton Boothe—or those who study the effect of the 1837 crash upon rural Georgians—many of the questions this document raises should be answerable by mapping and then pursuing those pathways.

-Figure 1 (click on link below) color-maps the most productive options we might take.
+Below, we color-map the most productive options we might take.
 Some record paths are a stepping stone to be tested, primarily the green ovals.
 Among them, three possibilities are more-complex ventures, each offering alternate lanes and byways to be explored.

 - If Richard Ward left a will, then his named executor would present it to the court for proving, at which time a witness to the will would attest its validity.
 If the will was deemed valid, then so long as the named executor carried out the provisions of the will, few other documents would typically be filed—unless the provisions of the will were unusually complicated.
 If some heirs chose to contest the terms of the will, the paper trail might be confined to the probate court (i.e., the Court of Ordinary, in that time and place) or it might cross over into the more-general court system (that, in Georgia, being each county’s Superior Court).
 From there, it might also progress up a chain of appeals.